 The global dining landscape is fluid and ever changing.
-In 2017 the trend is for organic ingredients, a larger vegetarian/vegan share of the menu, and a simpler more honest style of dining.
+The future trend is for organic ingredients, a larger vegetarian/vegan share of the menu, and a simpler more honest style of dining.
 Comfort or bistro style food made dishes are the fine dining today.
 It’s the likes of Joel Robuchon who have taken this form of culinary to the highest level.

 Story By Laurence Civil and Cr.

-As we gaze into our culinary crystal ball here are the trends that we are predicting for 2017.
+As we gaze into our culinary crystal ball here are the trends that we are predicting for this year.

 Artisanal Butchers Shops attached to Restaurants